coocood/qbs/README.md

 * 2013.03.14: make all internal structures unexported.
 * 2013.05.22: fixed memory leak issue.
 * 2013.05.23: Breaking change, improved performance up to 100%, removed deprecated methods, make Db and Tx field unexported.
+* 2013.05.25: Added `QueryStruct` method to do raw SQL query and fill the result into struct or slice of struct.
+ Added support for define custom table/struct and column/filed name convertion function, so you are not forced to use snake case in database.

 ##Features